Call for abstracts

 Poster - These should be no larger than A1 in size (841x594mm) and will be displayed in communal space for the duration of the conference.

 Panel - This is an opportunity to be imaginative.
 A panel could take a number of forms such as a set of presentations or a roundtable discussion on a particular theme, an important current debate, or aspects of Q methodology.
 If submitting a proposal for a panel session, please list the confirmed contributors (minimum of three speakers).

-****Deadline for submission of abstracts is April 18, 2014****.
+****Deadline for submission of abstracts has been extended to May 9th, 2014****.

 A 200-300 word abstract can be submitted online via the abstract submission page.
 Once you have submitted an abstract, you will receive an email with a record ID # and password.
 You can use this information to view and update the abstract by going to the Abstract Login.
 Abstracts can be modified until the submission deadline.
 Abstracts can also be submitted to the Research Chair, Kris Boyle by email, with "Abstract Q conference 2014 [+ first author name]" in the title of the email.
 The abstract must consist of the following: - Title - Corresponding author, affiliation, email address for correspondence - If applicable, co-authors, affiliation - Submission type: oral presentation / poster presentation / panel (min.
 3 speakers) - Keywords (e.g., discipline, type of study, stage of study) - Experience with Q: my first or second Q study / done a few / can’t remember how many - Abstract text (200-300 words)

 All abstracts will be peer-reviewed based on quality and relevance.
 Following the evaluation the program committee will provide notification of acceptance by the April 18, 2014.
 The preliminary programme will be published by June 30, 2014.